HigasaOR/QAnnealerForHerbs/README.md

 ## Prerequisites

+* If you are doing the "Run with automatic search", you can skip this part.

 * For the following steps, if you see a @ sign at the end, it is not necessary to do this.
 But if you want to run the ```example()``` in an individual python script successfully, you'll have to.

 1. Get the herb data package (`Structure_hunter_execution_pack.zip`).
 Unzip, and you will find everything in `/home/pikachu/www/CSCCP/Structure_hunter_execution_pack/`.